What is a Privilege Escalation Attack?

-- Ransomware: Ransomware denies access to your files, typically through encryption, and demands a ransom (usually in the form of digital and cryptocurrencies like Bitcoin) to release the threat actor’s grip on your data.
-If the ransom is paid, and the threat actor is operating a real ransomware service, they will provide a method to decrypt your files and allow you to gain access to the assets.
-In some cases, the victim pays the ransom, but the threat actor has long abandoned their scheme, leaving the victim with infected systems and an irrecoverable financial loss.
+- Ransomware denies access to your files, typically through encryption, and demands a ransom (usually in the form of digital and cryptocurrencies like Bitcoin) to release the threat actor’s grip on your data.

-- Spyware: Spyware is a type of malware that conducts surveillance on a user’s activity.
+- Spyware is a type of malware used to conduct surveillance on a user’s activity.
 These functions can include monitoring the user’s screen, capturing keystrokes, and even enabling the asset’s camera and microphone for surveillance.
-This information is collected and transmitted through the Internet or stored locally for later retrieval by the threat actor.
-In today’s world, next to ransomware, this is the most dangerous malware used by threat actors because the information gathered tends to make it easy for privileged escalation.

-How to Prevent and Mitigate Privilege Escalation Attacks
+How to Prevent and Stop Privilege Escalation Attacks

-- Fully manage the identity lifecycle, including provisioning and de-provisioning of identities and accounts to ensure there are no orphaned accounts that could be hijacked.
+- Fully manage the identity lifecycle, including provisioning and de-provisioning of identities and accounts to ensure there are no orphaned accounts to hijack.

-- Use a password management solution to consistently apply strong credential management practices (discovery, vaulting, central management, check-in, check-out) for both human and machines.
-This also entails eliminating default and hardcoded credential.
+- Use a password management solution to consistently apply strong credential management practices (discovery, vaulting, central management, check-in, check-out) for both humans and machines.
+This also entails eliminating default and hardcoded credentials.

 - Enforce least privilege: Remove admin rights from users and reduce application and machine privileges to the minimum required.
 Just-in-time access should also be implemented to reduce persistent or standing privileges.